HOW SENTENCING WORKS

 1. A sentence can only be passed once the person accused of the offence (the defendant) has been found guilty of it; this can happen either by pleading guilty at court (or by post in some less serious cases), or by being found guilty following a trial.
 Until you have been found guilty you cannot be sentenced and if you are found not guilty (acquitted) following a trial you will face no penalty at all because the case against you will not have been proved.
 Occasionally some orders can be made against acquitted defendants (such as bind overs and restraining orders) but these do not include punishments such as custodial sentences or community orders.

 2. Some offences do not carry imprisonment as a potential sentence at all.
 Many offences of a relatively minor nature are not punishable with imprisonment.
 These include many motoring offences.
-For example, the maximum penalty for the offence of driving without due care and attention is endorsement of 3-9 penalty points, a fine and discretionary disqualification from driving, but not imprisonment.
+For example, the maximum penalty for the offence of driving without due care and attention is driving licence endorsement of 3-9 penalty points, a fine and discretionary disqualification from driving, but not imprisonment.
 Similarly, the offence of speeding is non-imprisonable.

 4. It will be rare for a court ever to impose the maximum term of imprisonment that is available for a particular offence.
 Even when a court decides to impose a period of imprisonment, the circumstances of the offence and of the defendant are taken into account in determining what the length of that sentence should be.
 For most offences this involves looking at the relevant sentencing guidelines (which you can read more about in this sentencing guide).